What are the 5 Scrum Events

 3) Daily Scrum

-The Daily Scrum targets to enhance the possibilities of handing over a finished, and usable increment that aligns with the Sprint Goal.
+The Daily Scrum targets to enhance the possibilities of handing over a finished and usable increment that aligns with the Sprint Goal.
 During the Daily Scrum, developers track their progress towards this goal and plan their obligations for the next 24 hours.
-This assembly is strictly timeboxed to fifteen minutes, and it’s vital to stick to this restrict.
+This assembly is strictly timeboxed to fifteen minutes, and it’s vital to stick to this restriction.

 4) Sprint Review